bobleesj/github-pages-with-docker/_posts/2025-03-03-command-line-shortcut-cheatsheet.md

 ### Code edit

 - `ctrl-a or e` to go to the left/right end of the line
-- `ctrl-n or p` to move the cursor up/down by one line
+- `ctrl-n or p` to move cursor up/down by a line
 - `ctrl-k`  to delete on the right
 - `ctrl-j` to delete after the current line
 - `cmd-l` to highlight a line(s) - better than `shift-↓`